jesstheleftie/u2_express_restaurant/README.md

 - We can show items by Id, can we filter and list a list of items by any other measurement (cuisine type, vegan/halal/kosher/ options...?) in our browser's URL via queries or params
 - Can we show individual items inside of a cuisine type by the objects name? (something like localhost:3001/cajun/jambalaya or /indian/chicken%20vindaloo)

+### Pt - Controllers - Do not attempt this section until we have completed our Controllers Lesson!
+- Convert all of your routes from being coded in your main .js file into being run with controller fiess in a nested controllers folder exported out